adeel26in/gochecksum/README.md

 cd gochecksum/src

-go run . # Do this if you want a binary go build
+go run . # Do this if you want a binary: go build